 Find Duplicate Records In Table Without Unique Id

 I recently came across a couple methods for listing out instances of duplicate records in a table where the table doesn't have an explicit unique identifier.
-Here is a post that explains how to do this when a unique identifier is present.
+Here is that explains how to do this when a unique identifier is present.

 .